Azure/azure-iot-pcs-remote-monitoring-java/README.md

 >
 > * Java versions of the following Microservices: IoT Hub Manager and Configuration (see [Architecture Overview](https://github.com/Azure/azure-iot-pcs-remote-monitoring-java#architecture-overview))
-> * Extended method support for your simulated devices to help demo and test additional scenarios
+> * Extended method support for your simulated devices to help demo and test additional scenarios.
+Details about the Contoso sample devices and rules can be found in the documentation [here](https://docs.microsoft.com/en-us/azure/iot-suite/iot-suite-remote-monitoring-explore).
+Currently the simulated Chiller device is fully implemented, the other device methods detailed will be built and validated in the coming months.
+If you’d like to add or extend the simulated devices yourself you can start with this [tutorial]( https://review.docs.microsoft.com/en-us/azure/iot-suite/iot-suite-remote-monitoring-test) as reference .
 > * Additional ‘Getting Started’ and ‘Customization’ documentation in our GitHub repositories
 > * Easier retrieval of your physical’s device connection string in